Sergio6936/Sergio6936/README.md

 - 👋 Hi, I’m @Sergio6936
 - 👀 I’m interested in Web developement
 - 🌱 I’m currently learning HTML5 and CSS
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---